—- plugin —-

 The recommended way of running process queue is through a cron job so that it is automated.
 The frequency of the cron job will depend on the time periods of the configured autoresponders, and how soon after those periods you want the campaign to be sent.

 For example, if an autoresponder has a period of 1 day, then running the cron job every hour means that the campaign will be sent within 25 hours of subscribing (not 24 hours).
 For a new subscription, the campaign will be sent on the next run of the cron job 24 hours after the subscription.

 On the manage autoresponders page, you can disable an autoresponder if for any reason you do not want the campaign to be sent.

 You can also delete an autoresponder if you do not want to use it any further.

-The fields on an autoresponder can be changed apart from the campaign.
+The fields on an autoresponder can be changed except the campaign.
 If you want to use a different campaign then you should create a new autoresponder.

 Please raise any questions or problems in the user forum https://discuss.phplist.org/

 See the GitHub page https://github.com/bramley/phplist-plugin-autoresponder